gambolputty/wiktionary-de-parser/README.md

 ## Features

-- Extracts flexion tables, genus, IPA, language, lemma, part of speech (basic), syllables, raw Wikitext
+- Extracts flexion tables, genus, IPA, language, lemma, part of speech (basic) and syllables
 - Allows you to add your own extraction methods (pass them as argument)
-- Yields per section, not per page (a word can have multiple meanings --> multiple sections of a Wiktionary pages)
+- Yields per entry, not per page (a page can have multiple entries/ words can have different meanings)

 ## Usage